Fishest/school/notes/machine.learning.rst

 * TF-IDF normalization (corpus wide normalization)
 *

+It is important to include as many features as possible as this will improve prediction accuracy by discovering interesting and useful patterns in the data.
+It is not possible to know all the features that have signal, so it is best to include all the featuers and allow the training algorithm to pick the features with the strongest correlations.
+This should be balanced with not including noisy features that have little or no predictive power as they overfit the data.
+Once again, the learning algorithm can return importance scores on the features which an be used to prune away unimportant attributes.

 --------------------------------------------------------------------------------
 Feature Selection
 --------------------------------------------------------------------------------

-Often less features is oftern better as it generalizes the behavior and will prevent overfitting.
-Many of the features may be strongly correlated or highly redundantw which will affect the performance of the model (overfitting).
+Often having less features is often better as the model generalizes the behavior and will prevent overfitting.
+Many of the features may be strongly correlated or highly redundant which will affect the performance of the model (overfitting).

 To select features that have the highest predictive power: